tmijs/tmi.js/README.md

 The best place to start with tmi.js is our [documentation page](https://docs.tmijs.org/).

-This module currently support [Node.js 4.x](https://nodejs.org/en/download/) and every browser that support WebSockets.
+This module currently supports [Node.js 4.x](https://nodejs.org/en/download/) and every browser that supports WebSockets.
 The current WebSocket protocol being used by this module is **HyBi drafts 13-17**.

 ## Install